xxyresearch/torseqcd-peer-review/README.md

 ## Testing
     python test.py

-This is for paper "TorSeqCD: Torsion Sequential Modeling for Molecular 3D Conformation Generation peer review."
+This is for paper "TorSeqCD: Torsion Sequential Modeling for Molecular 3D Conformation Generation" peer review.
 If you have any problem, please contact xyxu@iastate.edu